Samsung QN90D Neo QLED review: magical for HDR movies and games

 👀 Narrower viewing angles.
 The only weak point of the Samsung QN90D is its viewing angles are limited to 55 degrees, which is even narrower than its predecessor.
 However, you only encounter this problem if you’re practically watching this TV sideways.
 In my experience, the picture looked great sitting anywhere in front of the TV or even off to the side.

 🔊 Booming sound built-in.
-What’s even better than how this TV looks is how good it sounds thanks to its built-in 60W 4.2.2CH speakers.
-That speaker setup gives you Dolby Atmos surround sound and you don’t absolutely need a soundbar or speakers.
-Of course, those things help and I tested this TV with a Samsung HW-S800B Ultra Slim Soundbar that helped elevate my watching and gaming experience even more.
+What’s even better than how this TV looks is how good it sounds, thanks to its built-in 60W 4.2.2CH speakers.
+That speaker setup gives you Dolby Atmos surround sound so you don’t absolutely need a soundbar or speakers.
+Of course, those things helped, and I tested this TV with a Samsung HW-S800B Ultra Slim Soundbar, which helped elevate my watching and gaming experience even more.
 Expect a forthcoming Samsung HW-S800B review.

 🗣️ What did ya say?
-Can’t stand unintelligible and garbled dialogue any more?
+Can’t stand unintelligible and garbled dialogue anymore?
 Samsung’s new Active Voice Amplifier Pro feature helps boost dialogue volume in movies and shows, so you don’t have to rewind 10 seconds whenever you miss a line.
-I switched this feature on and off to hear about a 10-25% difference in dialogue volume so it is noticeable.
-But, the most amazing thing about Active Voice Amplifier Pro is the AI processor listens and boosts audio in real-time.
+I switched this feature on and off to hear about a 10-25% difference in dialogue volume, which is noticeable.
+However, the most amazing thing about Active Voice Amplifier Pro is that the AI processor listens to and boosts audio in real-time.

 Gaming